umd-coding-workshop/workshops/tutorial1/exercise2/README.md

 g)  Filename

-So, from this display, you can see that while you have access to yes.txt, all permissions have been blocked for no.txt.
+So, from this display, you can see that  you have full access for full_access.txt, read/write access to yes.txt, and no permissions for no.txt.
+Now, let's change the permissions for no.txt so that we can display it's contents.

-man
-ls -la
-pwd

-whoami
-hostname?
-id -p

-chown
+    chmod a+rw no.txt

+You can also use the following command to achieve the same result

-chmod
+    chmod 666 no.txt

-make two users, prepopulate directory with files of varying ownership/permissions (but in the same group), to illustrate the implications of permissions
+The chmod command allows you to change permissions on files and directories.
+Use the man command to read the full documentation for chmod.

+Additionally, the chown command can be used to change the file owner.
+It is unlikely that you will need to use this command while working with your own files.